eandersonEverfi/product-qa-docs/docs/assestment_block2.md

 GIVEN: The user loads the Assessment 2 component\
 WHEN: The user selects all correct answers to each set of questions\
-THEN: The user will get incremental feedback about the correctness of their option choices on each assessment page\
 THEN: The user will get a passing score of 100 on the conclusion page

 Waiting for the main component  container to be visible